Have you ever had a Doordash driver support rep tell you something that just sounds off?

 Handle time.
 How quickly can you be done with the phone call?

-It's easier to make something up than it is to dig into what the real issue is.
-That way you can get off the phone quickly and keep your job.
+For a lot of people in a lot of call centers, it's easier to make something up than it is to dig into what the real issue is.
+In a lot of cases, that's the best way to keep your job.

 The problem is NOT with the representatives.
 It's with Doordash